We start our journey into how to make money as a gamer with one of the most common paths that people know… Professional Gamer.

 Every game has its language; this is mostly used for being able to communicate with others in the game, by using abbreviations and jargon to quickly convey your message with teammates or, in some cases, your opponent.

 Watch and learn

 Like a fighter that watches his opponents, studying is the key to success as you can learn, little tips, tricks, decision making, or even movement that can enhance your game play.
 Most video games allow you to download replays of some of the biggest professionals competing, and you can also use streaming networks such as Twitch and YouTube, with the Twitch giving the option to watch in real time.

 Stock up on the latest gaming gear

-Believe it or not, but just like in sports, you are going to need the best equipment in order to compete.
-High end options for headsets, mouse, keyboard, and monitors are just the basics that every gamer will need.
+Believe it or not, but just like in sports, you are going to need the best equipment to compete.
+High-end options for headsets, mouse, keyboard, and monitors are just the basics that every gamer will need.

 Learn to play with others

 After you learn how to play the game, start off by playing in a multiplayer environment even if your game is solo play.
-Not only will you learn to play as a team but you will learn quicker by following the footsteps of those that are in the battlefield with you, than being dominated by those you are against.
+Not only will you get to play as a team but you will learn quicker by following the footsteps of those that are on the battlefield with you, than being dominated by those you are against.